polkadot-fellows/RFCs/text/0135-compressed-blob-prefixes.md

 This proposal creates a foundation for two future work directions:
 * Proposing to introduce other-than-Wasm code executors, including PolkaVM, allowing parachain runtime authors to seamlessly change execution platform using the existing mechanism of runtime upgrades;
-* Proposing to use new compression methods that are faster/better/more secure than `zstd` as soon as they appear, streamlining the adoption of new methods and deprecation of the old ones.
+* Proposing to use arbitrary compression methods in cases when they make sense from the point of view of efficiency and/or performance, including blob-type-specific compression approaches, streamlining the adoption of such methods and deprecation of the old ones.